pluffohman/CalculatorSFML/README.md

 	}
 };
 ```
-So, i do not need to rewrite my functions again.
-It's practically useful thing.
+So, I do not need to rewrite my functions again.
+It's practical enough.

 ## Conclusion